General Data Protection Regulation and The Newsletter Plugin

 You can use it in your profile editing page to create a link that generates a JSON export of the subscriber data.
 Read more on this article.

-Since Newsletter subscribers are able to access their own profile editing panel where they can change every detail whenever they feel like to, there’s nothing special to do about this, except for making this option as clear as possible.
+Newsletter allows subscribers to access their own profile editing panel, where they can change every detail whenever they feel like to.
+Therefore, there is nothing special to do in this case.
+Just make sure that users’ profiles are reachable, making this option as clear as possible.

-At this moment, Newsletter subscribers don’t have the ability to delete their own data: however we’re considering to add this option.
+At this moment, Newsletter subscribers do not have the ability to delete their own data: however we aree considering to add this option.
 You can delete the whole subscription from the administration panels.
 As of now, this will permanently delete the subscriber along with his data but we’re working on a full anonymization to prevent lost data to affect statistics or historical aggregate data.

-Your providers stores physically your data on their servers including your subscribers data, hence they need to be GDPR compliant.
-Usually they provide a DPA for their services, just get it from them.
+Finally, as regards hosting providers, they store physically your data on their servers, including your subscribers data and they need to be GDPR compliant.
+As other external services, they usually provide a DPA.